Rubi-Tomeu/Path-Flyer/README.md

 the implemented path following algorithms and control structure, and the validation process of the Path-Flyer platform in the following publication:

-*Rubı́, B., Ruiz, A., Pérez, R. and Morcego, B. (2019).
-Benchmark of Quadrotor Path Following Algorithms [SUBMITTED].
+*Rubí B., Ruiz, A., Pérez, R. and Morcego, B. (2019).
+Path-Flyer: A Benchmark of Quadrotor Path Following Algorithms.
 In 2019 15th IEEE International Conference on Control and Automation (ICCA).*